Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Introduction

-Another special case we consider is when the input graph $G$ is \emph{bidirected}, i.e., for every edge $uv$ of $G$ the reverse edge $vu$ exists in $G$ as well and has the same weight as $uv$.
-This models the realistic setting~\cite{chen1989strongly, ramanathan2000topology, wang2008approximate, lam2015dual} when the cost of transmitting from a node $u$ to a node $v$ in a wireless network is the same in both directions, which for instance happens if the nodes all have the same transmitter model.
+Another special case we consider is the \bidsn problem, where the input graph $G$ is \emph{bidirected}, i.e., for every edge $uv$ of $G$ the reverse edge $vu$ exists in $G$ as well and has the same weight as $uv$.
+This in turn can be understood as the case lying between undirected and directed graphs, since bidirected graphs are directed, but, similar to undirected graphs, a path can be traversed in either direction at the same cost.
+Bidirected graphs model the realistic setting~\cite{chen1989strongly, ramanathan2000topology, wang2008approximate, lam2015dual} when the cost of transmitting from a node $u$ to a node $v$ in a wireless network is the same in both directions, which for instance happens if the nodes all have the same transmitter model.

 We systematically study several special cases of \dsn resulting from the above restrictions, and prove several matching upper and lower bounds on runtimes parameterized by $k$.
 We now give a brief overview of the studied problems, and refer to \autoref{sec:results} for a detailed exposition of our results.